QafooLabs/symfony2-workshop/README.md

     php composer.phar create-project qafoolabs/symfony2-workshop symfony-ws dev-master --prefer-dist

 This will create a new project with this application and download all the dependencies.

+### Composer during Workshop and Github Limitations

+If you are executing the composer installation during the workshop, it is possible Github limits the amount of calls through Composer by IP address.
+You have to create an OAuth token to continue:

+1. Create a Github account if you don't have one yet
+2. From the Commandline call:

+        curl -u 'your_github_user' -d '\{"note":"Workshop"\}' https://api.github.com/authorizations

+3. Update your composer.json with the Token in the result:

+        {
+            "config": {
+                "github-oauth": {
+                    "github.com":"tokenhere"
+                }
+            }
+        }

 ## Database Configuration